TOEFL: A clip about how effective brain training apps are at making you smarter.

 [n] - noun, [v] - verb, [phv] - phrasal verb, [adj] - adjective, [adv] - adverb, [exp] - expression

 Sound familiar.
-If so you've probably spends an hour or two gaming.
+If so, you've probably spends an hour or two gaming.
 OK probably more hours than you care to admit gaming.
 But hey, your Pokémon we're just going to evolve themselves, right?
-And for people who don't understand gamers, there's the old refrain, “If you don't stop playing those video games, that's going to write you a brain.”
+And for people who don't understand gamers, there's the old refrain, “If you don't stop playing those video games, it's going to rot your brain.”
 But that's not supposed to be a problem if you're playing one of these games.

-Luminosity is one of many apps that suggest that by playing their games they'll make you smarter than you were before.
+Lumosity is one of many apps that suggest that by playing their games they'll make you smarter than you were before.
 But I mean really, is that possible?
 That's what Dr. Joseph Cable wanted to find out.
-Dr. Campbell welcome to the program.
+Dr. Cable, welcome to the program.

 Thanks for having me.